samof76/constantine/README.md

 ## Why Constantine?

-Technically, create a usable package that will have waelth of information about various constants in the world, that could be accessed programmatically for various purposes.
+Technically, create a usable package that will have wealth of information about various constants in the world, that could be accessed programmatically for various purposes.

 Socially, generate information on an open collaboration platform.
 This way its just a lot of people commining together believe that even constants are important ;)